latorreandrea/Besige-/README.md

 # Credit

+I thank my tutor Marcel who, as usual, gave me excellent practical indications and pushes me to find more elegant solutions in drafting the code.

+A special thanks to the beers with friends that allow you to have some nice ideas.

 Thank you for taking the time to read my project.